TelegramBots/book/src/3/updates/README.md

 ### Content messages

-These messages represent some actual content that someone posted.
+These messages represent actual content that someone posted.

 Depending on which field is set, it can be:
 - `Text`: a basic text message _(with its `Entities` for font effects, and `LinkPreviewOptions` for preview info)_